mui/material-ui/docs/data/joy/tools/default-theme-viewer.md

 To customize the theme shadow, see [theme tokens customization](/joy-ui/customization/theme-tokens/) page.

-## Typography
+### Typography

 Joy UI provides 13 built-in typography levels that can be accessed from `theme.typography.{level}`.

-You can hover on each row to see the preview.
+You can hover on each cell to see the value preview.

 {{"demo": "TypographyThemeViewer.js"}}